What happens after I lodge my application?

 |Total for migration case categories

-Note: The average is the sum of all processing days divided by the number of cases processed.
-The median is the middle value of days, that is, the number of processing days which half of the cases exceeded and which half of the cases fell below.
+- The average is the median for the cases finalised in the period: that is, the number of days which half of the cases exceeded and which half of the cases fell below.

 Statistical information about monthly application lodgements, decisions and cases on hand is available.